Sociology, Ph.D. Student

 NICOLAS GUTIERREZ III

-Nicolas researches the criminalization of homelessness, frontline policy implementation, and mutual aid.
+Nicolas researches the criminalization of homelessness, encampment sweeps, policing, mutual aid, and civic action.
 His work has been published in the International Journal on Homelessness, Public Integrity, and Scholars Strategy Network.
 His research has also been featured in the Voice of San Diego, CBS 8, NBC 7, inewsource, and Televisa Californias.

 MY RESEARCH